Lophius piscatorius

-Lophius piscatorius, commonly known as the angler, European angler or common monkfish, is a monkfish in the family Lophiidae.
+Lophius piscatorius, commonly known as the anglerfish, frog fish, fishing frog, monk, European angler, common monkfish, sea devil, or devil fish, is a monkfish in the family Lophiidae.
 It is found in coastal waters of the northeast Atlantic, from the Barents Sea to the Strait of Gibraltar, the Mediterranean and the Black Sea.
 Within some of its range, including the Irish Sea, this species comprises a significant commercial fishery.